RuxinMa/packpilot/README.md

 Docker Compose version v2.x.x
 ```

-**If commands are not found:** Make sure Docker Desktop is installed and running, then restart your terminal.
+**If commands are not recognized:** Ensure Docker Desktop is installed and running, then restart your terminal.

 ## How to Run the Project

 ### 1. Start the Application

-In the project root directory, run:
+Navigate to the project root directory and run the following command in the `integration/` folder:

 ```bash
 docker compose up --build -d